QuelleQim/Project-milstone-1-gym/README.md

 ## UX

 ### User stories
--	As a user, I want a schedule so that I can see when there are classes
+-	As a user, I want contact information, so that I can contact the company.
--	As a user, I want info about the workers, so that I know what their skills and experience are
+-	As a user, I want to see opening hours, so that I know when I can come.
--	As a user, I want a map and directions, so I know where the crossfit box is and how to get there
+-	As a user, I want a social media links, to learn more about and get insight to the gym.
--	As a user, I want contact information, so that I can contact the company
+-	As a user, I want info about the trainers, so that I know what their skills and experience are.
--	As a user, I want to see opening hours, so that I know when I can come
+-   As a user, I want a schedule so that I can see when the classes take place.
--	As a user, I want a social media links, to learn more about and get insight to the gym
+-	As a user, I want a pricing list, so that I know how much it costs.
--	As a user, I want a pricing list, so that I know how much it costs
+-	As a user, I want a map and directions, so I know where the crossfit box is and how to get there.

 ### Owner stories
--	As a owner, I want to have a visually appealing and fully functioning website, so that it can compete with other companies and crossfit boxes
+-	As a owner, I want to have a visually appealing and fully functioning website, so that it can compete with other companies and crossfit boxes.
--	As a owner, I want to market the gym via social media, so that people can establish a conection with the gym
+-	As a owner, I want to have a company logo prominent throughout the website, which will clarify the owner of the website.
--	As a owner, I want to have a company logo prominent throughout the website, which will clarify the owner of the website
+-	As a owner, I want to market the gym via social media, so that people can establish a conection with the gym.

 ## Existing Features
 Feature 1 - index.html (Homepage) > header: allows users to navigate throughout